zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![The Execute button is displayed.](media/swagger-execute.png "Swagger")

-11. In the Response, you will see a Response Code of 200, and JSON objects in the Response body.
+11. In the Response, you should see a Response Code of 200, and JSON objects in the Response body.

     ![The response to the execute request is displayed.](media/swagger-execute-response.png "Swagger")